daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 private Camera mainCamera;
 ~~~

 This script has a few methods.
-We'll skip over `Awake` and `Start` - the only thing relevant so far is setting the `mainCamera` reference inside `Awake`.
-There's the `OnRenderImage` method we'll talk about later, and the `RenderCamera` method we'll look at now.
+We'll look over `Awake` and `Start` later.
+There's also the `OnRenderImage` method we'll talk about later, and the `RenderCamera` method we'll look at now.
 It takes in an `inPortal` and `outPortal` as parameters - the `inPortal` is the one we're rendering the view for.

 ~~~csharp
 private void RenderCamera(Portal inPortal, Portal outPortal)